and Your Modesty

 demands if patients stick together and demand these choices.

-are not being honored.
-Walk out and cancel the surgery
+modesty are not being honored.
+Walk out and cancel the

-if wishes will not be honored.
-Find another hospital and/or
+surgery if wishes will not be honored.
+Find another hospital

-surgery alternatives and make sure that that specific surgery
+Also, research surgery alternatives and make sure that that

 a terrible sedative drug that causes amnesia.